Politics of Saudi Arabia: Corruption

 In 2018, Saudi Arabian journalist Jamal Khashoggi was kidnapped and killed after he criticized the Saudi government.

-On 6 March 2020, the Crown Prince of Saudi Arabia Mohammed bin Salman detained three senior royal members, including the King Salman's brother Prince Ahmed bin Abdulaziz, the former crown prince Mohammed bin Nayef, and his younger brother, to eliminate the risk of potential successors of the throne.
+On 6 March 2020, the Crown Prince of Saudi Arabia, Mohammed bin Salman detained three senior royal members, including King Salman's brother, Prince Ahmed bin Abdulaziz, the former crown prince, Muhammed bin Nayef, and his younger brother, to eliminate the risk of potential successors to the throne.

 On 15 March 2020, Saudi Arabia conducted another mass-detention campaign and arrested 298 government employees out of the 674 people investigated on suspicion of corruption.
-The detainees included current and retired military officers, security officers under the Interior Ministry, health officials and judges.
-The mass-detention raised human rights concerns, where the Human Rights Watch called for the revelation of the legal and evidentiary basis for each person's detention.
+The detainees included current and retired military officers, security officers under the Interior Ministry, health officials, and judges.
+The mass detention raised human rights concerns; Human Rights Watch called for the revelation of the legal and evidentiary basis for each person's detention.

-On 6 August 2020, former top Saudi Intelligence official Saad AlJabri, who self-exiled in Canada, filed a lawsuit against Saudi Arabia's Crown Prince, Mohammed bin Salman, and other high-ranking officials.
-The lawsuit was filed at the Washington, D.C. court under the Torture Victim Protection Act, accusing the crown prince of sending a hit squad, dubbed “Tiger Squad”, in October 2018 for his extrajudicial killing.
+On 6 August 2020, former top Saudi Intelligence official Saad AlJabri, who self-exiled in Canada, filed a lawsuit against Saudi Arabia's Crown Prince Mohammed bin Salman and other high-ranking officials.
+The lawsuit was filed at the Washington, D.C. court under the Torture Victim Protection Act, accusing the crown prince of sending a hit squad, dubbed Tiger Squad, in October 2018 for his extrajudicial killing.

 In March 2021, more than 240 people were arrested in Saudi Arabia for corruption.
 Employees from the ministries of interior, health, municipal and rural affairs and housing, education, and human resources and social development, customs and the postal story were arrested.

-There is a lot of poverty in Saudi Arabia.
-This is often not seen by people.